georgia-max/DynamicDEA-SBM/README.md

 ## Overview

 This repository contains Python code replicating the [Dynamic DEA Slack-Based Model](https://www.sciencedirect.com/science/article/pii/S0305048309000449?via%3Dihub) proposed by Tone & Tsutsui's (2010).
 The Dynamics SBM DEA is a DEA model widely used for analyzing the evolving structure of dynamic networks.
-This project aims to provide an open-source implementation for researchers and practitioners interested in understanding and applying the Dynamics SBM.
+This project aims to provide an open-source implementation for researchers and practitioners interested in understanding and applying the Dynamic SBM.

-A brief summary of the Dynamic SBM DEA model (Tone & Tsutsui's, 2010):
+A brief summary of the Dynamic DEA Slack-Based model (Tone & Tsutsui's, 2010):
 > The SBM model is non-radial and can deal with inputs/outputs individually, contrary to the radial approaches that assume proportional changes in inputs/outputs.
 Furthermore, according to the characteristics of carry-overs, we classify them into four categories, i.e. desirable, undesirable, free and fixed.
 Desirable carry-overs correspond, for example, to profit carried forward and net earned surplus carried to the next term, while undesirable carry-overs include, for example, loss carried forward, bad debt and dead stock.
 Free and fixed carry-overs indicate, respectively, discretionary and non-discretionary ones.